-Every year for our World's Best Awards survey, Travel + Leisure asks readers to weigh in on travel experiences around the globe — to share their opinions on the top cities, islands, cruise ships, spas, airlines, and more.
+Every year for our World's Best Awards survey, T+L asks readers to weigh in on travel experiences around the globe — to share their opinions on the top cities, islands, cruise ships, spas, airlines, and more.
 Readers rated islands according to their activities and sights, natural attractions and beaches, food, friendliness, and overall value.

-2. Moorea, French Polynesia
+3. Moorea, French Polynesia

 WBA Hall of Fame honoree.
-Score: 88.05

 4. Great Barrier Reef Islands, Australia